Casio PB-770

 Overall, this restoration was the biggest yet for me.
 There were multiple areas of focus; the microcassette drive, the plotter, the battery pack, the DC input jack, and the computer itself.
 It was certainly worthwhile, and hopefully it will continue to work for a few more decades to come.

-As this is the second pocket computer model of pocket outside of the Radio Shack line that I have experimented with, I am quite impressed with the Casio PB-700/PB-770 capabilities given the time they were released.
+As this is the second pocket computer model outside of the Radio Shack line that I have experimented with.
+I am quite impressed with the Casio PB-700/PB-770 capabilities given the time they were released.
 I am curious as to whether these were as popular in the United States as the Radio Shack line was.
 Were they too expensive for the U.S. market to be more popular?
 Where and when were these sold in the U.S.?

 These really did live up to their advertisements in many ways.
 Charting and graphing really is easy, whether it be to the screen or plotter.
 I am curious if there is software out there that has survived, and will keep an eye out for others who may have these working or software archived.